krayon/google-authenticator-libpam/README.md

 in order to enable echoing.

-If you would like verification codes that are counter based instead of timebased, use the `google-authenticator` binary to generate a secret key in your home directory with the proper option.
+If you would like verification codes that are counter based instead of timebased, use the `otp-config` binary to generate a secret key in your home directory with the proper option.
 In this mode, clock skew is irrelevant and the window size option now applies to how many codes beyond the current one that would be accepted, to reduce synchronization problems.